-3.3.5.5.3 Handling GSS-API Authentication
+3.3.5.5.3 (Updated Section) Handling GSS-API Authentication

 The server MUST extract the GSS token from the request.
 The token is SecurityBufferLength bytes in length and located SecurityBufferOffset bytes from the beginning of the SMB2 header.
-The server MUST invoke GSS\Accept\sec\context, as specified in [RFC2743], by passing the GSS token to obtain the next GSS output token for the authentication exchange.<267>
+The server MUST invoke GSS\Accept\sec\context, as specified in [RFC2743], by passing the GSS token to obtain the next GSS output token for the authentication exchange.<269>

 If the authentication protocol indicates an error, the server MUST fail the session setup request with the error received by placing the 32-bit NTSTATUS code received into the Status field of the SMB2 header.
 The server MUST remove the session object from GlobalSessionTable and Connection.SessionTable and deregister the session by invoking the event specified in [MS-SRVS] section 3.1.6.3, providing Session.SessionGlobalId as an input parameter.
 The server MUST remove the PreauthSession object from Connection.PreauthSessionTable.
 ServerStatistics.sts0\sopens MUST be decreased by 1.
 The server MUST close every Open in Session.OpenTable as specified in section 3.3.4.17.
-The server MUST deregister every TreeConnect in Session.TreeConnectTable by providing the tuple <TreeConnect.Share.ServerName, TreeConnect.Share.Name> and TreeConnect.TreeGlobalId as the input parameters and invoking the event specified in [MS-SRVS] section 3.1.6.7.
-For each deregistered TreeConnect, TreeConnect.Share.CurrentUses MUST be decreased by 1.
+The server MUST deregister every TreeConnect in Session.TreeConnectTable by providing the tuple <TreeConnect.Share.ServerName, TreeConnect.Share.CurrentUses MUST be decreased by 1.
 All the tree connects in Session.TreeConnectTable MUST be removed and freed.
 The session object MUST also be freed, and the error response MUST be sent to the client.
 ServerStatistics.sts0\pwerrors MUST be increased by 1.